top of page

 Contract to Close

-Think of every step up until this point as practice and now you’re playing in the big game.
-Preparing to list and accommodating showings certainly require effort, but the contract is the first part of the process that introduces hard deadlines and expectations on your part.
-Florida has some unique differences in its standard real estate contract compared to some other states, but the biggest is that “Time is of the essence.”
+Florida has some unique differences in its standard real estate contract compared to some other states, but the biggest difference is that “Time is of the essence.”
 This means that the date specified in the contract for each individual requirement is a hard deadline, not an approximation.
 Because these deadlines are generally open for negotiation, there is no order in which they must occur, but there is a natural progression that they almost always follow.

 The first deadline is for the receipt of the earnest money deposit.
 This is usually set for only a few days after the contract effective date.
 This money is held in escrow by a third party as a measure of the buyer’s entrance to the contract in good faith.
 This is often low on a seller’s radar but it is your means of financial recompense if the buyer defaults, so we stay on top of it and inform you when it is accounted for.